kimfucious/phpify/README.md

 I made this to remind myself that PHP is not WordPress and that I've forgotten more PHP than I remember.

-Amazingly, PHP is to-date the 4th most popular programming language in the world.
+Amazingly, PHP is to-date the 4th most popular programming language in the world!

 ![NyanCat](https://media.giphy.com/media/Rm9RzjSAfXm4o/giphy.gif)